isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 the number of input and outputs from each stage, and the amount of time spent reading, computing, *etc*.
 In addition, you can Download or Save the Results in various ways, including as a new BigQuery Table.
-If your query will return a large number of results, you may need to click on the **Show Options** button to the right of the **Run Query** button and specific a "Destination Table" and then turn on the "Allow Large Results" option.
+If your query will return a large number of results, you may need to click the **Show Options** button to the right of the **Run Query** button and specific a "Destination Table" and then turn on the "Allow Large Results" option.